clear-nus/human-trust-transfer/README.md

-# Predicting Human Trust in Robot Capabilities across Tasks #
+# The Transfer of Human Trust in Robot Capabilities across Tasks #
-This is the supplementary material for the paper *Predicting Human Trust in Robot Capabilities across Tasks*, Robotics Science and Systems (RSS) 2018.
+This is the supplementary material for the paper *The Transfer of Human Trust in Robot Capabilities across Tasks*, Robotics Science and Systems (RSS) 2018.

 ## Requirements ##
 To run the code, you will need: